jordancalhoun/jordancalhoun.com/src/lib/posts/how-I-quit-drinking-alcohol.md

 **Write as much as you can muster up**.
 Have a relapse?
 Write about it.
 Preferably as soon as you can.
 I am not a writer by nature, I'd much rather be creating something physical in the shop or creating something visual in the digital space.
 However,  Journaling serves so many purposes, that it is worth doing, regardless of our skill set.
 Journal entries do not have to be a college thesis.
 They can be whatever you feel that day.
 Let's go through two reasons to journal in a little bit of detail:

-1. Having a diary of your past successes and maybe more importantly, failures will be a great ally when going through hard times.
-They give you unfiltered access to what it feels like to relapse and how you felt the next day.
+1. **Having a diary of your past successes and maybe more importantly, failures will be a great ally when going through hard times.**  They give you unfiltered access to what it feels like to relapse and how you felt the next day.
 This can be a huge source of motivation to keep going when you want to have a drink.
-2. Writing has been proven to increase one's happiness.
-There are going to be a lot of downs, let's offset that with some systematic ups.
-More on this and tips for writing prompts can be found on [this 15min episode of The Chase Jarvis Life Show](https://www.chasejarvis.com/blog/writing-makes-photographers-more-creative-5-easy-tips/).
+2. **Writing has been proven to increase one's happiness.**  There are going to be a lot of downs, let's offset that with some systematic ups.
+More on this and tips for writing prompts can be found on [this 15min episode of The Chase Jarvis Live Show](https://www.chasejarvis.com/blog/writing-makes-photographers-more-creative-5-easy-tips/).

 **Use multiple apps to track your progress and reaffirm the goal**:  Each app can focus on different aspects of sobriety, such as physical health, mental health, and community support.
 This can provide a comprehensive view of progress and help reinforce the goal.
 Additionally, the use of multiple apps gives a higher sense of accomplishment and motivation as each milestone is reached.